eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 ### Split brain

-**Split brain** is a situation that can occur in systems that use a single primary when two nodes that are unable to communicate with each other both believe they are the primary node.
+**Split brain** is a situation that can occur during network partitions where multiple nodes believe they are the primary.
 Split brain can quickly lead to data inconsistency between nodes.

+Using write quorums can help avoid split brain.

 ## Redundancy

-**Redundancy** is where duplicate components are provided in order to improve the reliability of a system.
+**Redundancy** is where components are duplicated in order to improve the reliability of a system.
 If one of the components fails, the others can continue operating.

 A system is k-fault-tolerant if it can handle the failure of k components {% cite distributed-systems -l 435 %}.